|Important: All Cloudant documentation has moved to the IBM Bluemix platform.

 [Caution: This option is not secure] Entering the combination parameter

--u $USERNAME:$PASSWORDas part of your command means that you are not asked to enter your password interactively.
+-u $ACCOUNT:$PASSWORDas part of your command means that you are not asked to enter your password interactively.
 However, a plain text copy of your password appears in the terminal log.

 A variation of this method requires you to define a curl control file, containing the following details: